awsdocs/aws-single-sign-on-user-guide/doc_source/resetuserpwd.md

 # Reset a user password<a name="resetuserpwd"></a>

-Use the following procedure to reset the password for a user in your AWS SSO store\.
+Use the following procedure to reset the password for a user in your AWS SSO identity store\.

 **To reset a user password**